b-harvest/Four-Pillars-Project/README.md

-# Three-Pillars-Project
+# Four-Pillars-Project
-“Three Pillars Project” for better validator operation of Tendermint/Cosmos-SDK based blockchains
+“Four Pillars Project” for better validator operation of Tendermint/Cosmos-SDK based blockchains

 *Status*

-This grant proposal is to request a grant from ICF to design and implement below 3 ADRs on Tendermint and Cosmos-SDK
+This grant proposal is to request a grant from ICF to design and implement below 4 ADRs on Tendermint and Cosmos-SDK

 *Summary*